 AMI was formed in 2011 by lecturers and postgraduate students at Maseno University in response to the success of the Maseno Maths Camp.
 The Camp was first held in 2010 to enable secondary school students to experience maths in an enjoyable and relevant way.
 As there was so much enthusiasm for learning maths generated by the camp, AMI was conceived to help identify, improve and scale up African initiatives in the mathematical sciences.
-Maths camps have been held for the past four years in Maseno and have spread to Ghana and Ethiopia.
+Maths camps have been held for the past four years in Maseno and have spread to Ghana and Ethiopia and UK.

 Since then AMI has founded numerous initiatives, working closely with schools and universities.
 It has also inspired the creation of the UK-based charity SAMI, which continues to support and lend international expertise to projects in Kenya as well as globally.